DISCLAIMER: The M*A*S*H characters are

 "I know Korea was a bad

 place.
 I hated it there, too.
 But maybe you should get some help?
-Someone to talk to?"
+Someone to

 "You were in Seoul,

 Linda.
-You have no idea what it was like
+You have no idea what it was like where we were."
+Margaret turned

-go back to work.
-"And I don't need
+to go back to work.
+"And I don't need to talk to anyone about it."

 "You're sure?"

-Margaret met her eyes, kept
+Margaret met her eyes and

-hers very calm.
+kept hers very calm.
 "Positive."

 Linda held up her hands as if